Adaptive Tracking

 Objectives

-The Doctoral Candidate will determine a suitable base architecture for onboard animal detection and identification given onboard GPU constraints and real-time requirements.
+DC12 will determine a suitable base architecture for onboard animal detection and identification given onboard GPU constraints and real-time requirements.
 Single frame detection will be extended to multi-frame species detection and will be linked to navigational goal generation for adaptive tracking.
 RCN-based open-set recognition solutions, such as metric learning based on multi-view frame sequences will form the basis for this work.
 Close integration of the aircraft control and vision systems will extend the generation of navigational goals to allow for confirmation of the presence of an individual.
 Longer term objectives will extend the work to include large group tracking and identification of species behaviour.

 Expected Results

-The Doctoral Candidate project will create a closely integrated deep learning system capable of producing achievable navigational goals to verify ambiguous candidate detections from multiple viewing angles.
+The project will create a closely integrated deep learning system capable of producing achievable navigational goals to verify ambiguous candidate detections from multiple viewing angles.
 To increase detection robustness, entire frame sequences will be utilised to determine species candidates.
 The onboard system will actively seek suitable high-quality oblique observational positions for close-ups to improve acquisition until identification can be reliably confirmed.

 Project Facts

-Academic Supervisor: Professor Thomas Richardson, University of Bristol.
+Professor Thomas Richardson, University of Bristol.

-(Visited 439 times, 1 visits today)
+(Visited 517 times, 1 visits today)